 Who We Are

-PFLAG of the Ozarks are the parents, families, friends, of lesbian, gay, bisexual and transgender people.
+PFLAG Springfield are the parents, families, friends, of lesbian, gay, bisexual and transgender people.
 We advocate for and support the LGBTQ population in Southwest Missouri.
 We educate the community through a monthly newsletter, through film screenings and guest speakers.
-We meet monthly on the 3rd Sunday of every month at National Avenue Church at 3:00 PM in Springfield, Missouri.
+We meet monthly on the 3rd Sunday of every month.

 - Monthly group meetings